-The University will furnish uniforms required for various job classifications identified by the University.
+The University will furnish uniforms required for various job classifications, when applicable.

-4. Kevs/Kev Cards
+4. Keys/Key Cards

 University keys and/or key cards for employee work stations may be requested by completing a Key Request Form, available at the Facilities Management Department.